a3kov/ecto_encrypted_id/README.md

 ## Important Considerations

 It may take a bit of time getting used to non-scalar id in models.
-But the library doesn't try to make important decisions implicitly - as a developer you will have to decide whether to use encrypted version or integer one, on a case-by-case basis.
-Also, the additional decryption/encryption step for URLs may seem annoying, and maybe it is, but the advantages brought by the library are worth the trouble in many cases.
+The library doesn't try to make important decisions implicitly - as a developer you will have to decide whether to use encrypted version or integer one, on a case-by-case basis.
+The additional decryption/encryption step for URLs may seem annoying, and maybe it is, but very often the advantages are worth the trouble.

 The encryption we use is deterministic - the encrypted id is defined by the secret key and the salt.
 As long as you don't change them you can use the encrypted ids in